Project Activities

 Products and publications

-Products: This project will result in a fully developed professional development intervention to support toddler and preschool teachers in using evidence-based vocabulary instructional practices for young children at risk for CD.
-Products will also include peer-reviewed publications and presentations.
+Products: This project resulted in a fully developed professional development intervention to support toddler and preschool teachers in using evidence-based vocabulary instructional practices for young children at risk for CD.
+Products also included peer-reviewed publications and presentations.

 Project website: